Male Infertility Caused by Bacterial Lipopolysaccharides1st September 2017

 Bacterial lipopolysaccharides (LPS) are a major component of the cell wall of the Gram-negative bacteria.
 These bacteria release LPS molecules, which bind to cell membrane receptors, particularly to Toll-like receptors, and stimulate Pathogen-Associated Molecular Patterns (PAMPs).
 Several studies confirm the toxicity of LPS on male reproduction, focusing mainly on the toxic effects for testicular function and spermatogenesis.
 However, the way LPS affect the spermatozoa in vitro is not very well understood.

-The company “Wako Chemicals”, a distirbutor of research reagents, has the LAL Division, rwhich is dedicated to the detection of bacterial endotoxins or Lipopolysaccharides with the Limulus Amebocyte Lysate (LAL) test.
-This FDA-licensed facility offers the PYROSTAR™ line, which includes a series of accessories and LAL reagentscomplying with all the standards, regulations and quality standards set by the FDA.
+FUJIFILM Wako, a manufacturer and distributor of research reagents, has the LAL Division, which is dedicated to the detection of bacterial endotoxins or Lipopolysaccharides with the Limulus Amebocyte Lysate (LAL) test.
+This FDA-licensed facility offers the PYROSTAR™ line, which includes a series of accessories and LAL reagents complying with all the standards, regulations and quality standards set by the FDA.

 - The PYROSTAR™ ES-F series, an endotoxin-specific LAL reagent for the in vitro determination of endotoxins without the interference of glucans in the sample.
 This test is not a diagnostic tool and should not be used to determine endotoxin levels in humans to this end.

 - The Limulus KY Color Kit, designed for colorimetric analysis based on time, through a synthetic substrate which generates a yellow colour and which can specifically detect endotoxins with a high level of sensitivity.

 - Endotoxin-free water and Control Standard Endotoxin, from E. coli.
 Used to confirm the sensitivity of the LAL reagent, validate the test methods of the product and prepare inhibition controls.